 Hippotherapy literally means treatment using the horse, from the Greek word 'hippos', meaning horse.
-It uses the three dimensional movement of the horse's hips, pelvis and shoulders at the walk to provide a movement challenge to the rider.
+It is a form of physiotherapy using the three dimensional movement of the horse's hips, pelvis and shoulders at the walk to provide a movement challenge to the rider.

 Sessions are under the direction of a physiotherapist specifically trained in this method of treatment.
 The rider sits on a sheepskin astride a horse, led by an experienced horse person and accompanied by two side walkers.
-Perhaps one of the reasons for the success of hippotherapy is this team approach.
-The client makes no attempt to ride the horse but plays their part by actively responding to and interacting with the horse's movement.
+The client does not have to attempt to ride the horse but simply concentrates on actively responding to and interacting with the horse's movement.

 The motion of the horse transfers movement patterns to the rider's lumbar (lower) spine and pelvic regions.
-This movement is very similar to the movement produced in 'normal walking'; per minute a full sized adult horse at walk transfers 110 multidimensional swinging motions to the rider.
+This movement is very similar to the movement produced in 'normal walking'.

 Hippotherapy is a unique treatment, which cannot be rivalled or reproduced by any other therapeutic method or piece of equipment.
 The horse becomes the tool that the therapist uses to improve the client's neuromotor function.
 Once the client has accommodated to the movement of the horse, changes in gait, stride and pace, transitions to halt, corners and circles are introduced to further challenge the client and encourage alterations in balance and a need for reaction.
 Sitting backwards, side sitting or lying along the spine of a horse may also be used to achieve the desired outcome.